blukii/Developers/blukiiHub/configuration_en.md

 ```properties
 blukii.data.service.serverUrl=https://192.168.10.21:8087/push
 ```
-Remote server to which the data of the blukiiHub should be sent.
+Remote server to which the data of the blukii Hub should be sent.
 By default this value is empty.

 ### HTTP Method
 ```properties
 blukii.data.service.httpMethod=POST
 ```
-The Http methods which are used to push the data to the remote server.
+The Http method which is used to push the data to the remote server.

 Valid values are:
 - _POST_